-Today, meet Allison, a New York travel enthusiast and member of the NYC Chapter of The Nomadic Network!
-In this interview, Allison shares with us how traveling has become a highlight of her life, how she manages to see destinations on a budget, and how she’s been doing in the COVID-19 lockdown.
-We love featuring stories like this and hope it inspires you to find a creative way to incorporate more travel into your life as well.
+Today, meet Allison, a New York travel enthusiast and member of the NYC chapter of The Nomadic Network!
+In this interview, Allison shares with us how traveling has become a highlight of her life, how she manages to see destinations on a budget, and how she’s been doing during the COVID-19 lockdown.
+We love featuring stories like this and hope they inspire you to find a creative way to incorporate more travel into your life as well.

 Hi!
 I’m Allison, a 34-year-old travel blogger who lives in Morningside Heights in New York City with her two adorable cats.
 I’ve lived in New York City for over 15 years now.
 I’m usually an HR professional (not right now though, thanks to COVID-19!), a certified yoga teacher (although I’ve only taught a few times), and a recovering theatre professional (I worked on the accounting and advertising side of Broadway for several years after college).

 When I’m not traveling, you can find me on my meditation cushion, at a yoga class, reading or cooking at home, or seeing a show or movie (at least before COVID-19).
 I’m also a huge horror movie fan.